spring-projects/spring-boot/docs/howto.md

 spring.profiles.active: production
 ```

-A value set this is replaced by the System property or environment
+A value set this way is replaced by the System property or environment
 variable setting, but not by the `SpringApplicationBuilder.profiles()`
 method.
 Thus the latter Java API can be used to augment the profiles
 without changing the defaults.